Board of Directors

 In addition to Sema4, Joshua currently serves as a member of the Board of Directors for Enerkem, Fractal Systems, CloudPay, Code Ocean, and Laer.ai.
 He is also a trustee of the Mount Sinai Health System, Carnegie Hall and the National Humanities Center, and is a member of the Board of Governors of the Technion – Israel Institute of Technology.

-Eric Schadt, Ph.D., is founder and CEO of Sema4 and has served on Sema4’s Board of Directors since June 2017.
+Eric Schadt, PhD, is the founder of Sema4 and has served on Sema4’s Board of Directors since June 2017.

-Eric also currently serves as the Dean for Precision Medicine and Mount Sinai Professor in Predictive Health and Computational Biology at the Icahn School of Medicine at Mount Sinai.
+Eric is also the Dean for Precision Medicine and Mount Sinai Professor in Predictive Health and Computational Biology at the Icahn School of Medicine at Mount Sinai.
 He was previously Founding Director of the Icahn Institute for Genomics and Multiscale Biology, and Professor and Chair of the Department of Genetics and Genomic Sciences.

 Eric is an expert on constructing predictive models of disease that link molecular biology to physiology to enable clinical medicine.
 Over the past 20 years, he has built groups and companies (Merck, Rosetta, Sage Bionetworks, Pacific Biosciences, Icahn Institute, and now Sema4) to elucidate the complexity of human diseases.
-He has published more than 400 peer-reviewed papers in leading scientific journals and contributed to discoveries relating to the genetic basis of common human diseases such as diabetes, obesity, and Alzheimer’s disease.
+He has published more than 500 peer-reviewed papers in leading scientific journals (with an h-index > 135) and contributed to discoveries relating to the genetic basis of common human diseases such as diabetes, obesity, and Alzheimer’s disease.

 In addition to Sema4, Eric currently serves as a member of the Board of Directors for Sage Bionetworks and 4 You and Me.
 He also currently serves on numerous scientific advisory boards, including Berg Pharmaceuticals, Pendulum, and Elysium Health.